lightofdata/website/GOOGLE_ANALYTICS.md

 ## How It Works

 1. The Vite build process uses `@rollup/plugin-replace` to replace `__GA_MEASUREMENT_ID__` placeholders
-2. Environment variables are loaded securely using Vite's `loadEnv` function
-3. The tracking ID is injected only during build, never exposed in source code
+2. The tracking ID is injected only during build, never exposed in source code
-4. CSP headers ensure only trusted Google Analytics domains can execute scripts
+3. CSP headers ensure only trusted Google Analytics domains can execute scripts

 ## Build Process